huntdatacenter/docs/docs/service-desk/user-orders.md

 # Service desk orders for lab users

 **This page list predefined service orders for active users in one or more labs.
-To place an order, click the blue botton and send us a pre-filled email with required information.**
+To place an order, click the blue button and send us a pre-filled email with required information.**

 [[toc]]